-- When you post your job, make a note that the company is inclusive and accessible.
+- When posting your job, make a note that the company is inclusive and accessible.
 You can do this by including an inclusivity statement on your website, or on your job posting.

-- Potential employees usually visit company websites at different stages of the hiring process – ensure your website is AODA compliant (visit www.ontario.ca for more information)
+- Candidates usually visit company websites throughout the hiring process - ensure your website is AODA compliant (visit www.aoda.ca for more information).

-- The time to ask about accommodations is with the job offer, and can be done by simply asking "What can we provide or do that will make it possible for you to do this job most effectively?"
+- The best time to ask about accommodations is with the job offer.
+Simply ask, "What can we provide or do that will make it possible for you to do this job most effectively?"

-- www.alis.alberta.ca - This Alberta website has excellent tips and resources
+This Alberta website has excellent tips and resources.

 Canadian Business SenseAbility is an organization created by business for business.
 The mandate is to help companies access the real, tangible benefits of employing talented people with disabilities: lower turnover, training and safety costs, greater innovation, and access to untapped markets.
 Primarily, they are advocating for people with disabilities who are graduates of postsecondary and apprenticeship training programs.